cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 For example, imagining that the latest release is `v1.16.0`, you can expect support for both `v1.16.0` and `v1.15.0`.

-Only the last patch release of each branch is actually supported.
+Only the last patch release of each branch is supported.

 ```diagram
 ------+---------------------------------------------> main (trunk development)